liqd/adhocracy4/docs/phases_and_modules.md

 -   phases are ordered by weight
     -   weights are usually initialised from the position of the phase type in the blueprint
--   no checking of start and end dates between phases (if set or overlap)
+-   no checking of start and end dates between phases (if overlap)
 -   view of phase displayed from start date to start date of next phase / or indefinitely
 -   permissions are only set for participants
     -   moderators and initiators can always do everything